ChrisWhealy/parse-sap-odata/docs/metadata.md

 Each metadata `struct` for an `<EntityType>` has an implementation containing a getter function for the `key` and a getter function for each `struct` field.

 * The `get_key()` function returns a vector of `PropertyRef`
-* The field getter functions return either an instance of a `Property` or an instance of `ComplexType`.
+* The field getter functions return either an instance of a `Property` or an instance of some `ComplexType`.

 E.G. The implementation of the `BusinessPartnerMetadata` `struct` shown above starts as follows: